MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 **Lighttpd** is a web server for UNIX/Linux and Windows operating systems.
 It is an alternative to Apache web server.
 It is also called Lighty.

 It is designed to be secure, fast, standards-compliant, and flexible while being optimized for speed-critical environments.
-Its low memory footprint compared to other web servers, light CPU load and its speed goals make lighttpd a perfect candidate for SBCs.
+Its low memory footprint compared to other web servers, light CPU load and its speed goals make Lighttpd a perfect candidate for SBCs.

 ### Tomcat